UK leader sacked party chairman over tax bill charges - ExBulletin

 UK leader sacked party chairman over tax bill charges

-LONDON (AP) British Prime Minister Rishi Sunak fired the ruling Conservative Party chairman Sunday for egregious breaches of undisclosed ethics rules over the tax dispute.
+LONDON — British Prime Minister Rishi Sunak sacked the ruling Conservative Party chairman on Sunday for egregious ethics rules violations that he did not disclose in the tax dispute.

 Sunak faced pressure for days to fire Nadhim Zahawi over allegations that he had settled millions of dollars in unpaid tax bills while he was in charge of the state treasury.